nasa-itc/generic_magnetometer/README.md

 This includes flight software (FSW), ground software (GSW), simulation, and support directories.

 ## Overview
-This generic_mag component is a UART device that accepts multiple commands, including requests for telemetry and data.
+This generic_mag component is an SPI device that accepts multiple commands including requests for telemetry.
-The available FSW is for use in the core Flight System (cFS) while the GSW supports COSMOS.
+The available FSW is for use in the core Flight System (cFS) while the GSw supports COSMOS.
 A NOS3 simulation is available which includes both generic_mag and 42 data providers.

 # Device Communications
 The protocol, commands, and responses of the component are captured below.

 ## Protocol
-The protocol in use is UART 115200 8N1.
-The device is speak when spoken too.
-All communications with the device require / contain a header of 0xDEAD and a trailer of 0xBEEF.
+The protocol in use is Serial Peripheral Interface (SPI).
+The generic_mag is slave to the SPI master bus on the spacecraft and operates on chip select 2.

 ## Commands
-All commands received by the device are echoed back to the sender to confirm receipt.
-Should commmands involve a reply, the device immediately sends the reply after the command echo.
-Device commands are all formatted in the same manner and are fixed in size:
-* uint16, 0xDEAD
-* uint8, command identifier
-  - (0) Get Housekeeping
-  - (1) Get Generic_mag
-  - (2) Set Configuration
-* uint32, command payload
-  - Unused for all but set configuration command
-* uint16, 0xBEEF
+There are no commands for the generic_mag beyond the basic app commands available to all NOS3 components.

 ## Response
 Response formats are as follows:
-* Housekeeping
+* Generic_mag
   - uint16, 0xDEAD
-  - uint32, Command Counter
-    * Increments for each command received
-  - uint32, Configuration
-    * Internal configuration number in use by the device
-  - uint32, Status
-    * Self reported status of the component where zero is completely healthy and each bit represents different errors
-    * No means to clear / set status except for a power cycle to the device
   - uint16, 0xBEEF
-* Generic_mag
-  - uint16, 0xDEAD
-  - uint32, Command Counter
-    * Increments for each command received
   - uint16, Data X
     * X component of generic_mag data
   - uint16, Data Y
-    * X component of generic_mag data
+    * Y component of generic_mag data
   - uint16, Data Z
-    * X component of generic_mag data
+    * Z component of generic_mag data
-  - uint16, 0xBEEF

 # Configuration